 What is a wooden pallet?

 The pallet is a flat structure used for transporting freight.
 Wooden pallets are simply platforms of a standard pallet size that are the most common type of packaging in freight shipping.
 There are different types of pallets, but they are mostly made of either wood or plastic.
-The freight is usually secured or tied to the pallet and then stacked into the trailer.
+The shipper usually secures or ties the freight to the pallet and then stacks it into a trailer.

-Pallets are mostly used to attach and secure already packaged freight.
+Shippers use pallets to attach and secure already packaged freight.
 This way, the carrier can load a full trailer and avoid moving or damaging any cargo on the truck.
-Pallets are preferred for most shipments, so if you are not planning to use them, make sure to discuss packaging requirements with the shipping company or a carrier.
+Pallets are preferred for most shipments, no matter if this is a full truckload or less than truckload shipping mode.
+If you do not plan to use shipping pallets, make sure to discuss packaging requirements with the shipping company or a carrier.

 Standard pallet size & dimensions

-The standard pallet size is usually considered to be 48″ x 40″.
-These pallets are often referred to as GMA (The Grocery Manufacturers Association) pallets, as they are most commonly used for the consumer packaged goods industry.
+The standard pallet size typically considered is 48″ x 40″.
+These pallets are often referred to as GMA (The Grocery Manufacturers Association) pallets because they are most commonly used for the consumer packaged goods industry.
 Nearly one-third of pallets produced in the U.S. each year are GMA pallets.
-Here are the three most popular standard pallet dimensions:
+These are the three most popular standard pallet dimensions:

 - 48″ X 40″